svioletg/viMusBot/README.md

 ## TODO

+- Replace help command with better custom one
 - Find faster way to check URLs for errors (maybe threading?)
 - Queueing playlists & albums takes longer than I'd like